souravsaha5703/music-player/README.md

-# music-player app using html , css and javascript .
+# Music Player Website using HTML CSS and JAVASCRIPT.
 You can play selected music easily.